bleonardb3/SparkPOT/Lab-1/README.md

 Upon completing the lab, you will know how to:

 1. Create a Jupyter IPython notebook from a URL
-1. Create an RDD
+1. Create DataFrames
-1. Learn and apply Map-Reduce
+1. Learn and apply the DataFrame API

 ## Instructions: